fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ## Eating better

-I think the idea with a holiday is to unwind completely, but pervesely I like devoting some time to life admin.
-And it was while on holiday last August with time to reflect and freshen things up that I started making changes.
+It was while on holiday last August with time to reflect and freshen things up that I started making changes.
 Clair told me about scientist and author [Tim Spector’s ideas about diet, avoiding harmful blood sugar spikes, and gut health](https://www.theguardian.com/food/2023/apr/25/eat-fibre-first-and-ditch-the-juice-five-quick-and-easy-tips-for-a-much-healthier-meal).
 Until then I’d thought it was relatively healthy to drink a glass of Tropicana every morning, and hadd done so for years.
 Upon learning the short and long term sugar-related impacts I decided to cut this out completely… and have stuck to it.

 This was made easier because I like coffee and was pleasantly surprised by Tim’s advice that it’s good for you!
 So I now have no OJ but two strong black-ish coffees with breakfast.